What you need to know about workers compensation claims.

 What constitutes a workplace injury?

 A workplace injury is any injury that happens while you’re working, where your employment is the main contributing factor.
-Workplace injuries can also happen while you’re on a break from work, travelling for work or visiting other workplaces in the course of doing your job.
+Workplace injuries can also happen while you’re on a break from work, at a work Christmas party, travelling for work or visiting other workplaces in the course of doing your job.

 What should you do if an injury occurs in the workplace?